-FORM 10-Q - (Mark • - ==================================== × QUARTERLY REPORT PURSUANT TO SE • or the quarterly period ended Ma rch 31, 2024 OR TRANSITION REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SECUR ITIES EXCHANGE ACT OF 1934 For th e transition period from to Commission File Number: 1- 12744 MARTIN MARIETTA MATERIA LS, INC. (Exa act Name of Registrant as Specifie North Carolina 56-1848578 (State or other jurisdiction of incorporation or (I.R.S.
-Employer Identification No.) 4123 Parklake Avenue, Ralei - 27612 (Address of principal executive office (Zip Code) s telephone number, including are Securities registered pursuant to Section 12(b) Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock (Par Value \$0.01) MLM The New York Stock Exchange • = by Section 13 or 15(d) of the Securities Exchange Act of 1934 during ts), and (2) has been subject to such filing requirements for the pas Regu eractive Data File required to be submitted pursuant to Rule 40 od that the registrant was required to submit such files).
-Yes iler, a non-accelerated filer, smaller reporting company, or an emer rting company," and "emerging growth company" in Rule 12b-2 of Large accelerated filer Accelerated filer Non- accelerated filer Smaller reporting company Emer ging growth company revise If an emerging growth company, indicate by cled financial accounting standards provided pursuan to use the extended transition period for complying with any ne w o Indicate by check mark whether the registrant i s a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes Indicate the number of shares outstanding of e ach of the issuer's classes of Common Stocl s, as of the latest practicable date.
-Class Outstanding as of April 25, 2024
+FORM 10-Q

+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 X

+For the quarterly period ended June 30, 2024

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from

+Commission File Number: 1-12744

+MARTIN MARIETTA MATERIALS, INC.

+(Exact Name of Registrant as Specified in its Charter)

+North Carolina 56-1848578 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 4123 Parklake Avenue, Raleigh, NC 27612 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (919) 781-4550

+Securities registered pursuant to Section 12(b) of the Act:

+Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock (Par Value \$0.01) MLM The New York Stock Exchange

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵

+Indicate the number of shares outstanding of each of the issuer's classes of Common Stock, as of the latest practicable date.

+Class